mapbox/mapbox-studio-classic/README.md

 ### Binary

 Binary builds are available for OS X at <http://tilemill.s3.amazonaws.com/index.html?path=dev/>.
+Download, unpack, and double-click `start.command` to start TM2.

+TM2 builds currently aren't [Developer ID](https://developer.apple.com/developer-id/)-signed, so you may see a warning dialog about an unidentified developer.
+In that case, right-click the `start.command` file and select *Open*.
+You will receive another warning dialog, then click the *Open* button to continue.

 Follow the instructions below to install from source if you are interested in developing on TM2.

 ### Source install